oVirt/ovirt-engine-metrics/roles/oVirt.manage-services/README.md

 ## oVirt.manage-services

-This role manages collectd and fluentd services on the oVirt machines It can start (default) / restart / reload / stop the services.
+This role manages collectd , rsyslog and fluentd services on the oVirt machines It can start (default) / restart / reload / stop the services.
 It can enable / disable the services.